Table of Contents

 Section 34.1.
 Every part-time and full-time employee, will serve a probationary period of six (6) consecutive months.

 34.2.
-The Employer will extend an employee’s probationary period, on a day-for-a-day basis, for any day(s) that the employee takes paid time off, leave without pay, or shared leave, except for leave taken for military service or for purposes of faith or conscience.
+The Employer will extend an employee’s probationary period, on a day-for-a-day basis, for any day(s) that the employee takes paid or unpaid time off, except for absences taken for military service or for purposes of faith or conscience.
 For the purpose of calculating the completion date, an employee’s probationary period shall not end on the employee’s regularly scheduled weekend off or a scheduled holiday off.
 In those instances, the completion date will be the next scheduled work day.

 34.3.
 Employees in probationary status will earn seniority from their initial date of hire but may not exercise seniority rights until completion of the probationary period.
 Probationary employees are not eligible for layoff or rehire rights.